paccionesawyer/ProbabilisticRobotics_TurtleBot_GSS/CrowdNav_DSRNN/README.md

 ```
 where `[model_path]` is the path to the directory for the model to test (eg `data/noisy_5e6` or `data/kalman_5e6` for the models created in this project).

+## Novel Code
+This section identifies the major changes made to the code for the Probabilistic Robotics project.
+Full details of changes can be seen in the commit history, and specific changes are commented within each file.

+- `CrowdNav_DSRNN/crowd_nav/configs/config.py`: Config options were added to change the robot mode for the variations of this project and to implement the noise.

+- `CrowdNav_DSRNN/crowd_sim/envs/crowd_sim.py`: Rendering for robot believed position was added, as well as modifications for noise.

+- `CrowdNav_DSRNN/crowd_sim/envs/crowd_sim_dict.py`: The noise implementation was fixed.

+- `CrowdNav_DSRNN/crowd_sim/envs/utils/agent.py`: Noise was implemented between the true and believed agent positions.

+- `CrowdNav_DSRNN/crowd_sim/envs/utils/robot.py`: Kalman filter was added, as well as functions to support computation of the noisy and filter-predicted states.

+New models were also added to `data` folder.

+## Contributions
+Augustus Brown compiled and ran all the training and testing of the models, as well as contributing to the implementation of the noisy model variation, as well as the report.

+Sawyer Paccione contributed to the development of the noisy and kalman filter model variations, as well as the report.

+Stephanie Bentley contributed to development of the kalman filter variation, as well as a significant portion of the report.

+## Acknowledgements

 This code is based on the code from Liu, et al.